maybellek/eks-in-tf/README.md

-# eksintf
+# Elastic Kubernetes Service in Terraform
-Mini EKS centered projects on AWS
+Mini kubernetes centered projects deployed using Teraform on AWS